sidwellr/schotter/schotter4.md

 }
 ```

 Now we have the infrastructure needed to record a frame sequence; we just need to add code to do the actual recording.
-Since it needs to be done for each frame, we add it to update(), after the for-in loop.
+Since it needs to be done for each frame, we add it to update(), after the for loop.

 First we increment cur_frame and use it to create the filename: